Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GP Policy Iteration Frameworks

 to obtain the density $m^{(k)}$ corresponding to the current policy.
 Next, given $m^{(k)}$, the PI algorithm solves the HJB equation

-where $L$ is the Legendre transform of $H$.
-Finally, the policy is updated pointwise by setting
+\mathfix{where $L$ is the Lagrangian, equivalently the convex dual associated with $H$.
+Finally, the policy is updated pointwise by setting}

-where $R$ is chosen sufficiently large to ensure that the policy remains bounded and does not diverge.
-Under suitable regularity and monotonicity assumptions on $H$, $F$, and $V$, the sequence $\bigl(u^{(k)}, m^{(k)}, \lambda^{(k)}\bigr)$ converges to the solution $(u^*, m^*, \lambda^*)$ of \eqref{eqonedimension1forward}.
+where $\mathfix{R_{\mathrm{pol}}}$ is chosen sufficiently large to ensure that the policy remains bounded and does not diverge.

-Here, we employ GPs to approximate the unknown functions $m$, $u$, and $\boldsymbol{Q}$, while modeling the variable $\lambda$ as a Gaussian variable.
-In contrast to finite difference methods \cite{lauriere2023policy, cacace2021policy, tang2024learning, ren2024policy}, our framework naturally integrates UQ into each step of the PI because each iteration involves solving a linear PDE.
-The solution to this linear PDE can be interpreted as a maximum a posteriori (MAP) estimate under linear observations; with GP priors, the resulting posterior remains a GP.
+Here, we employ GPs to approximate the unknown functions $m$, $u$, and $\boldsymbol{Q}$, while modeling $\lambda$ as a Gaussian random variable.
+In contrast to finite difference methods \cite{lauriere2023policy, cacace2021policy, tang2024learning, ren2024policy}, our framework naturally integrates uncertainty quantification (UQ) into each step of the PI because each iteration involves solving a linear PDE.
+The solution to this linear PDE can be interpreted as a maximum a posteriori (MAP) estimate under linear observations.
+With GP priors, the resulting posterior remains a GP.
 This inherent property facilitates error estimation and optimal experimental design (e.g., selecting sample points for the next iteration).
 We defer a detailed study of UQ to future work.

-Moreover, compared to neural network-based methods \cite{assouli2024deep}, the linearity of GPs and the underlying PDEs allows each iteration to admit an explicit formulation.
-As a result, we can solve each iteration exactly without resorting to iterative minimization algorithms.
+Moreover, compared to neural network-based methods \cite{assouli2024deep}, the linearity of GPs and the underlying PDEs allows each GPPI iteration to admit an explicit reduced formulation.
+In particular, the policy-evaluation subproblems are solved through linear GP collocation systems, while the policy-improvement step is explicit in the quadratic case and otherwise reduces to a low-dimensional local solve rather than to a large-scale iterative minimization over the full coupled PDE system.

 More precisely, let \(\{x_i\}_{i=1}^M\) be collocation points on \(\mathbb{T}^d\).
 The GPPI method proceeds in three steps.